Understanding the Concept of Cremation: A Brief Overview

 The Dawn of Cremation

 Cremation dates back to the Stone Age, around 3000 B.C.
-The Greeks were known to practice it because they believed fire purified the soul.
-Similarly, the Romans adopted cremation around 600 B.C. as it became a symbol of honor for their high-ranking warriors.
-In some cultures, cremation was considered a more respectful and sanitary way to deal with the dead.
+The Greeks practised it because they believed fire purified the soul.
+Similarly, the Romans adopted cremation around 600 B.C., where it became a symbol of honour for high-ranking warriors.

 Cremation Across Different Cultures